UniqueSecure/MePOSiOSSDK/README.md

 * `MePOS.CUT_TYPE_PARTIAL`

 Once the receipt has been created you can modify how the printer will cut the receipt after it has finished printing.
 As a default the printer is set to perform a full receipt cut.

+By configuring this value as `MePOS.CUT_TYPE_PARTIAL` the `feedAfterCut` will override internally to 4 lines. if you need to specify the number of lines after the paper cut you'll need to call [setFeedAfterCut(int feedLines)](#setfeedaftercutint-feedlines) after the cut type configuration.

+### public func setHeaderFeed(headerFeed:Int) ###

+Specifies the number of feed lines before starting to print the receipt content.
+As a default is configured to 0 lines.

+### public func setFooterFeed(footerFeed:Int) ###

+Specifies the number of feed lines after printing the receipt, but before the paper cut.
+As a default is configured to 12 lines.

+### public func setFeedAfterCut(feedLines:Int) ###

+Specifies the number of feed lines after cutting the receipt.
+As a default is configured to 0 lines.

 ###MePOSReceiptBarcodeLine(type:Int, data:String)###
 The barcode line can be used to add a barcode to a receipt.
 There are currently three supported barcode types, UPC-A, Code 39 and PDF417.
 They are specified using the following constants: